 Current known issues and bugs

-- Edit metadata isn’t currently saved, so you have to re-edit every time you open an image
+- Edit metadata isn’t currently saved, so you have to redo manual adjustments every time you open an image

 - Paper simulations other than the defaults are currently disabled